perseids-project/JackSON/README.md

 Then to get data out of the relational database you have to do the reverse.
 It's a huge time-suck and the source of a lot of frustration.
 There are libraries which make this process a bit easier, ActiveRecord for example, but they're just abstractions of a cumbersome system.
-There are more elegant ways of storing user data on a server, the easiest is just saving JSON.
+There are more elegant ways of storing user data on a server, the easiest is just saving JSON sent over HTTP.

 ### JSON
 JSON can be manipulated natively with Javascript.